 📰 Try Pax News for the same updates as the pros.

 Add any new apps you may need to your phone to stay up-to-date on last-minute changes and watch your inbox.

-Do you want to be the travel pro people turn to when planning their next trip?
+Be the travel pro people turn to when planning their next trip.
 Check out SAIT’s Hospitality and Tourism Management - Travel and Tourism program.